Perturbations and the Future Conformal Boundary: Some results for CDM perturbations

 The second approach will be to take active steps to force $\rho$ to be positive after the FCB.
 Two obvious ways, which are equivalent in terms of their effect in the equations, are to (i) switch the sign of the constant $C$ in \cref{eqn:rho-cdm} after the FCB or (ii), to change this equation instead to \be \rho=\frac{3C |s|^3}{8\pi G}. \ee while maintaining $C$ positive throughout.
 One can consider this as the second branch of the conservation of stress-energy equation for matter $d\rho/\rho = -3 da/a$, which has both \cref{eqn:rho-cdm,eqn:rho-cdm-alt} as solutions.

 Conceptually, we will implement this by seeking to join as best we can the time development of the background, and other quantities, before the FCB using a positive $C$, with time developments after the FCB corresponding to a negative $C$.
-We say `as best we can' since as we will shortly see it is not possible to carry this out whilst preserving continuity of all derivatives, or indeed, in the cases of $\Phi$ and $\delta$, {\em any} derivatives.
-We take {\em continuity} of the functions themselves as being the overriding aim, however, and will see that at least we can achieve this.
+We say ``as best we can'' since as we will shortly see it is not possible to carry this out whilst preserving continuity of all derivatives, or indeed, in the cases of $\Phi$ and $\delta$, {\em any} derivatives.
+We take the {\em continuity} of the functions themselves as being the overriding aim, however, and will see that at least we can achieve this.

-For the other approach mentioned above, where we do not seek to prevent $\rho$ becoming negative, then the essence of what we do will be to preserve analyticity throughout, for all quantities, and to rely on this to discover how they in fact develop.
+For the other approach mentioned above, where we do not seek to prevent $\rho$ from becoming negative, the essence of what we do will be to preserve analyticity throughout, for all quantities, and to rely on this to discover how they in fact develop.
 It is in this spirit that \cref{fig:s-weierP-cdm} has been plotted.
 This is for a single branch of the Weierstrass elliptic function and is completely analytic except at the two ends, which correspond to the big bang and the big crunch.
-We thus now seek to find analytic solutions for the Newtonian potential $\Phi$, and thence $V$ and $\delta$, which cover this same region, and then after this we will look at the other case, where $C$ is taken to flip so as to preserve the density as being positive.
+We thus now seek to find analytic solutions for the Newtonian potential $\Phi$, and thence $V$ and $\delta$, which cover this same region, and then after this we will look at the other case, where $C$ is chosen to change sign to ensure the density remains positive.